Nigerian Dwarf Goat: Profile and Information

 Care and Feeding

 The Nigerian dwarf goats are hardy animals that can do well in almost any climate.
-And because of their portable size, they only require little space to graze and play than goats of other sizes.
+And because of their portable size, they only require less space to graze and play than goats of other sizes.

-Another fantastic thing about the Nigerian dwarf goat is that they are very adaptable and can mix up with other livestock such as donkeys, horses, llamas, and cattle.
+Another fantastic thing about the Nigerian dwarf goat is that they are adaptable and can mix up with other livestock such as donkeys, horses, llamas, and cattle.

 These goats are not only beautiful and smart, but they also love to play.
 So, if you’re adopting one as a pet, you must provide them with lots of space where they can play and explore.

 Nigerian dwarf goats also need proper feeding if they thrive.
-It is also very essential that your goat is given a free choice to access quality hay and also forage.
+It is also very essential that your goat is given a free choice to access quality hay and forage.

 Milking

-One prominent feature that makes the Nigerian dwarf goats standout amongst milking goats is the higher protein content of their milk compared to that of other dairy goat breeds.
+One prominent feature that makes the Nigerian dwarf goats stand out amongst milking goats is the higher protein content of their milk compared to that of other dairy goat breeds.

 Breeding

 When it comes to the subject of breeding, the Nigerian dwarf goats are capable of being bred year-round.
-Does can easily be bred as early as seven months, but it is required that one waits until they are up to a year old before breeding them.
+They can easily be bred as early as seven months, but it is required that one waits until they are up to a year old before breeding them.

 Another great thing about these goats is that they generally have natural deliveries with little or no problems, and the kids are born at an average weight of around two pounds.